Graduate Diploma of Project Management (GradDipPM)

 The objective of the Graduate Diploma of Project Management is to develop a superior grade of project and program managers who can assume a key role in planning, management and the delivery of complex projects and programs in a range of industry settings.
 All studies are focused on projects and programs in the selected industry contexts.
 The thrust of the program is to impart new perspectives that shift the thinking focus of students and practitioners from normative to transformative state.
 It will also embed the concepts of sustainability as a dimension of managerial decisions and processes.

 Project managers need to think strategically and demonstrate mastery of managerial perspectives that can optimise the project/program value and aid the achievement of triple objectives.
-The focus in our programs is to study projects within an extended framework characterised by 18 core functions and up to 67 variables.
 We apply an integrated business and project development approach that has a due emphasis on the delivery of the project business case and achievement of triple objectives of financial, performance and environment.
 This approach transcends traditional approaches and focuses on the development of a superior class of creative-reflective practitioners and leaders.

 Government and Professional Accreditation